A Medieval Knight Re-Enactor Dies After Impaling Himself On His Own Lance

 “He was at an equestrian/medieval event in Ohio, when his metal tipped lance, used for catching rings (not jousting), hit the ground and flipped.
 Freak accident.
 It impaled him under his sternum killing him.”

-According to reports, Barclay was airlifted to hospital but, unfortunately, died en route.
+According to reports, Barclay was airlifted to a hospital but, unfortunately, died en route.

 In the Facebook statement, John reveals that his brother “led a distinguished career that included time as a Lt.
 Colonel in the US Army.”
 He was enjoying his retirement, hence the appearance at the Renaissance Fair.